gojimmypi/RFID_Logger/README.md

 Although this project focuses on the ESP32, the ESP8266 also works.
 Both regular and enterprise authentication are also supported.

-If you are interested in guest authentication, check out my [desktop dashboard](https://github.com/gojimmypi/DesktopDashboard) that programmatically clicks the "_I accept terms and conditions_" and pressess enter to connect to internet.
+If you are interested in _guest authentication_, check out my [desktop dashboard](https://github.com/gojimmypi/DesktopDashboard) that programmatically clicks the "_I accept terms and conditions_" and (simulates) pressing `enter` to connect to internet.
+Guest authentication is not (yet) implemented here.

 ## Getting Started

-Clone this repo to your local drive (typically in the `c:\workspace` directory for Windows users:
+Clone this repo to your local drive (typically in the `c:\workspace` directory for Windows users):
 ```
 c:
 mkdir -p c:\workspace